 NHS board directors

-Pay for non-medical senior board directors in the NHS has remained frozen for the second year running, according to the NHS Boardroom Pay report for 2013 from Incomes Data Services (IDS).
+Pay for non-medical senior board directors in the NHS has remained frozen for the third year running, according to the NHS Boardroom Pay report for 2014 from Incomes Data Services.

-IDS say NHS remuneration committees are following the Government’s lead in restraining pay levels for public sector officials.
+NHS remuneration committees are continuing to follow the government’s lead in restraining pay levels for public sector officials.

 Read more on doctors’ pay scales.